by Katy O’Brien

 5. Fairtrade works almost entirely with small-scale farmers

 Fairtrade works mainly with small-scale farmers because they face particular disadvantages in the marketplace (due to the nature of small-scale farming) such as limited access to markets and limited information about price and quality.
-Fairtrade works with farmers to address these challenges through the Fairtrade Standards which are devised specifically for plantations or small producer organisations, in consultation with, among others, the workers and smallholder producers themselves.
+Fairtrade works with farmers to address these challenges through the Fairtrade Standards which are devised specifically for large-scale farms or small-scale producer organisations, in consultation with, among others, the workers and small-scale farmers.

-Of the 1.7 million farmers and workers in the Fairtrade system in 2017, 82 percent were small farmer organisations.
+Of the 1.9 million farmers and workers in the Fairtrade system in 2020, 91 percent were small-scale farmer organisations.

 6. The now iconic Fairtrade symbol was launched in 2002 replacing the original interlocking F design

-The Fairtrade graphic symbol was designed to represent the optimism of producers, linking the everyday determination of people working in challenging situations, with the aspiration of people everywhere.
+The Fairtrade graphic symbol was designed to represent the optimism of farmers and workers, linking the everyday determination of people working in challenging situations, with the aspiration of people everywhere.
 The blue sky of potential is connected to the green of growth, representative of the producer with an arm raised in celebration of human endeavour.

 7. Products carrying the FAIRTRADE Mark must have adhered to rigorous rules aimed at protecting workers and the environment